 The Ladysmith & District Marine Rescue Society was incorporated on June 10th, 1997 and is a registered Canadian charity.
 The role of the Society is to provide financial support for Station 29.
 Donations to LDMRS are used for the purchase and maintenance of the boats, boathouse and specialized equipment required so the crew of RCMSAR 29 can continue to save lives on the water.
 Society members are needed throughout the year to assist with various projects, administration, fundraising, or to serve in advisory roles.

 Station 29 together with LDMRS, participates in a variety of educational and fundraising events, and has an ongoing presence at many local festivals and events.
-Watch for the Community Spirit on the water at the annual Polar Bear Swim, LYC Sail Past, LMS Maritime Festival, Canada Day Fireworks, the Great Canadian Shoreline Clean Up and the Christmas Sail Past.
+Watch for the Community Spirit on the water at the annual Polar Bear Swim, LYC Sail Past, Canada Day Fireworks, the Great Canadian Shoreline Clean Up and the Christmas Sail Past.

 Applications to become a volunteer search and rescue crew member, or a supporting member of Station 29 or LDMRS are accepted at any time.
 For detailed information on volunteer roles and how you can help, contact info@rcmsar29.com.